-The majority of graduates from this program find positions in the following fields: hotels, resorts, clubs and restaurant operations, sales and marketing, attractions, theme parks, airline food services, and industrial sales to hospitality institutions, recreation or sports shops.
-Other related types of work include such positions as program directors in hotels, resorts, cruise ships, banquet and catering and event management, supervisory positions at golf clubs, yacht clubs and elder care institutions.
-Graduates find positions at the management trainee or mid-management level.
+Graduates from this program find positions in the following fields: hotels, resorts, clubs and restaurant operations, sales and marketing, attractions, theme parks, airline food services, industrial sales to hospitality institutions, recreation or sports shops.
+Other related types of work include such positions as program directors in hotels, resorts, banquet and catering operations, and on cruise ships, supervisory positions at golf clubs, yacht clubs and elder care institutions.
+Hospitality Management - Hotel and Resort graduates find positions at the supervisory or management trainee level.